docker/docs/docker-for-mac/osxfs.md

 used in `-v` bind mounts are sourced from the Moby Linux VM running the Docker containers, so arguments such as `-v /var/run/docker.sock:/var/run/docker.sock` should work as expected.
-If a macOS path is not shared and does not exist in the VM, an attempt to bind mount it will fail rather than create it in the VM.
+If a macOS path is not shared and does not exist in the VM, an attempt to bind mount it fails rather than create it in the VM.
 Paths that already exist in the VM and contain files are reserved by Docker and cannot be exported from macOS.